tlswg/draft-ietf-tls-cert-abridge/draft-jackson-tls-cert-abridge.md

 Firstly, for each intermediate certificate enumerated in the listing in {{listing}}., extract the issuer field ({{Section 4.1.2.4 of !RFC5280}}) and derive the matching authority key identifier ({{Section 4.2.1.1 of RFC5280}}) for the certificate.
 Order them according to the listing in {{listing}}.

-Secondly, take the listing of certificate transparency logs trusted by major browsers {{AppleCTLogs}} {{GoogleCTLogs}} and extract the list of log identifiers.
+Secondly, take the listing of certificate transparency logs trusted by major browsers {{AppleCTLogs}} {{GoogleCTLogs}} as of `CCADB_SNAPSHOT_TIME` and extract the list of log identifiers.
 Order them lexicographically.

 Finally, enumerate all certificates contained within certificate transparency logs above and issued during `CT_CERT_WINDOW`.
-For each issuer in the listing in {{listing}}, select the end-entity certificate with the lowest serial number.
+For each issuer in the listing in {{listing}}, select the witnessed end-entity certificate with the lowest serial number.
 Extract the contents of the following extensions from the end-entity certificate:

 * Authority Information Access ({{Section 4.2.2.1 of RFC5280}})
 * Certificate Policies  ({{Section 4.2.1.4 of RFC5280}})
 * CRL Distribution Points ({{Section 4.2.1.13 of RFC5280}})
 * Freshest CRL ({{Section 4.2.1.15 of RFC5280}})

+Concatenate the byte representation of each extension (including extension id and length) and copy it to the output.
 If no end-entity certificate can be found for an issuer with this process, omit the entry for that issuer.

 **DISCUSS:** This dictionary occupies ~ 65 KB of space.
 A comparison of this approach with a conventional trained dictionary is in {{eval}}.